 - Early testing: The sooner the bugs and defects are discovered during the software development life cycle, the easier they can be to fix.
 That’s where Agile gets it right, as testing activities start very early.

-- Defects cluster together: This means that areas where defects were found, will most likely have even more defects.
+- Defects cluster together: This means that areas where defects were found will most likely have even more defects.
 According to the Pareto principle, 80% of defects can be found in 20% of the functionalities.

 - The pesticide paradox: Running the same tests repeatedly without updating them will not likely uncover any new issues.

-- Testing is context-dependent: Applications will be tested differently based on their context - for example, you test an API differently than you do a user interface, and you test web applications differently than mobile or desktop apps.
+- Testing is context-dependent: Applications will be tested differently based on their context - for example, you test an API differently than a user interface, and you test web applications differently than mobile or desktop apps.

 - Absence-of-errors fallacy: In short, just because the defects have been found and fixed does not mean the software is useful to its users.

 Need expert help selecting the right Testing Software?